-EXPERIENCED MEMPHIS CHILD SUPPORT ATTORNEYS
+EXPERIENCED TENNESSEE CHILD SUPPORT ATTORNEYS

 In Tennessee, both parents are required to financially provide for their children.
 When that does not happen, the children suffer.
 In order to provide a uniform method for determining child support obligations and responsibilities, Tennessee has developed a set of rules used by all courts in Tennessee to set child support.
 The current Tennessee Child Support Guidelines were originally developed in 1989 and have been revised several times since.
 The most recent version of the Guidelines went into effect in 2006 and utilize an income shares model to determine child support.